 - build strong bones (it has calcium) and

 - provides energy.

-Do you end up getting mushy and sticky pearls all the time?
+Do you end up getting soft and sticky pearls all the time?
 No worries, follow this fail-proof recipe on how to soak sabudana for khichdi or make perfect tapioca pearls for your sabudana khichdi. (click the pic below)